AndrewJBateman/FCC-Personal-Library/README.md

 ## :books: General info

-* Original instructions from FCC:
+* This project is no longer part of the Free Code Camp Front End Certification.
+Original instructions from FCC:

 1) ADD YOUR MongoDB connection string to .env without quotes as db `example: DB=mongodb://admin:pass@1234.mlab.com:1234/fccpersonallib`